Experiments suggest that women can read a man’s affinity for babies in his face.

 What’s more, men with “baby-friendly” faces are more attractive to women.

-Good genes, good dads: What makes men sexy
+Good genes, sexy dads: What makes men attractive to women

 Mention the evolutionary psychology of women’s mate preferences, and people think of